glideport/GlideTrack/README.md

 possible.
 You essentially pass IGC data (fragment) in the body of an http POST request.
 See Track.js for how it is used.

 GlideTrack is implemented in HTML5/JavaScript for simplicity.
+It does not use any third-party libraries.
 It can be built into a native app using Cordova/PhoneGap.
 The API can of course be used from any language.

 __NOTE__: GlideTrack currently only keeps tracks in memory, it does not save them.
 In other words, if you kill the app or if the app crashes all tracking